Internal Threats

 Depending on the organization’s work from home policy, these devices typically provide users with remote access to the organization’s network and confidential information.
 Moreover, sometimes even storing such information on the endpoint itself.
 Great, right?
 Well, yes, thanks to these devices, many organizations were able to continue some, if not all, operations during the most disruptive period in recent history.

 Unfortunately, that is about as positive as this blog is going to get.
 Endpoints are susceptible to hardware attacks whereby a spoofed peripheral – which is by design, malicious – is connected via the USB interface.
 Since these Rogue Devices impersonate legitimate HIDs, no security alarms are triggered.
-And the peripheral, or rather the attacker, has access to the unsuspecting (Bad USB) user’s device.
+And the peripheral, or rather the attacker, has access to the unsuspecting user’s device.
 From here, depending on what the endpoint provides the user with access to, the attacker can commit data theft, inject malware, carry out espionage activities, and initiate a ransomware attack, to name a few.

 Internal Threats Posed by Employees and Remote Devices